• Skip to primary navigation

 You only need two things to make air fryer canned biscuits!

-1. Spray the bottom of the air fryer basket with a little cooking spray.
+1. Prep: Lightly spray the bottom of the air fryer basket with a little cooking spray.

-2. Place biscuits in the air fryer basket in a single layer.
+2. Arrange: Place the canned biscuits in the basket in a single layer.
+Do not overcrowd; air needs to circulate around each biscuit to get those flaky layers.

 Side by side images of the canned biscuits in the air fryer basket, uncooked on the left and cooked on the right.